Author-in-the-Loop Response Generation and Evaluation: Integrating Author Expertise and Intent in Responses to Peer Review: Experiments

 \subsection{Experimental Setup}

-We evaluate ARG with five state-of-the-art LLMs across nine \textit{REspGen} settings using \textit{REspEval}.
-Tables \ref{tab:ARG}, \ref{tab:ARG_TSP}-\ref{tab:ARG_refine} present results addressing eight research questions detailed in §\ref{subsec:discuss} and §\ref{subsec:app_discuss}.
-We evaluate five leading LLMs, both open-source and proprietary, with strong generation and reasoning capabilities: Phi-4-Reasoning~\cite{phi4reasoning} (Phi-4); Qwen3-32B~\cite{qwen3} (Qwen3); Llama-3.3-70B-Instruct\footnote{\url{https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct}} (Llama-3.3); DeepSeek-R1~\cite{deepseekr1} (DeepSeek); and GPT-4o.\footnote{\url{https://openai.com/index/gpt-4o-system-card/}} We select EMNLP24 cases where reviewers explicitly note a score increase (e.g., “I have improved the score”), yielding 48 instances.
-This ensures that the human responses used as baselines are verifiably effective.\footnote{All responses are effective in a broad sense (papers accepted), we focus on cases where effectiveness is explicitly confirmed.
-PeerJ lacks score changes, and EMNLP24 releases only final scores; thus, we identify clear effectiveness through explicit reviewer statements.} We evaluate nine settings that systematically ablate and tune components of \textit{REspGen}.
-Starting from review-only generation (Setting~1), we add author input as edit strings (Setting~2), with paragraph context (Setting~3), and further augment with v1 retrieval (Setting~4).
+We evaluate ARG with five SOTA LLMs across nine \textit{REspGen} settings using \textit{REspEval}.
+Tables \ref{tab:ARG}, \ref{tab:ARG_TSP}-\ref{tab:ARG_refine} present results addressing eight research questions detailed in §\ref{subsec:discuss}.
+We evaluate five leading LLMs, both open-source and proprietary: Phi-4-Reasoning~\cite{phi4reasoning} (Phi-4); Qwen3-32B~\cite{qwen3} (Qwen3); Llama-3.3-70B-Instruct\footnote{\url{https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct}} (Llama-3.3); DeepSeek-R1~\cite{deepseekr1} (DeepSeek); and GPT-4o.\footnote{\url{https://openai.com/index/gpt-4o-system-card/}} We select EMNLP24 cases where reviewers explicitly note a score increase (e.g., “I have improved the score”), yielding 48 instances.
+This ensures that the human responses used as baselines are verifiably strong and effective.\footnote{All responses are effective in a broad sense (papers accepted), we focus on cases where effectiveness is explicitly confirmed.
+PeerJ lacks score changes, and EMNLP24 releases only final scores; thus, we identify clear effectiveness through explicit reviewer statements.} We evaluate nine settings that systematically ablate and vary components of \textit{REspGen} to reveal interactions and trade-offs across evaluation dimensions.
+Starting from review-only generation (Setting~1), we add author input as edit strings (Setting~2), with additional paragraph context (Setting~3), and further augment with v1 retrieval (Setting~4).
 We then examine impacts of length control (Setting~5), response plan control (Setting~7), and both controls combined (Setting~6).
 Finally, we evaluate evaluation-guided refinement applied to outputs from Settings~6 and~7, yielding Settings~8 and 9.
 Detailed descriptions and prompts are provided in Table~\ref{tab:app_exp_settings} (§\ref{subsec:app_exp_details}).